Regular Classroom Hours:

 No food, drink, or tobacco products are allowed in Carroll University computer labs.
 You will be asked to take them outside the classroom area.
 The only exception is that instructors and other presenters will be allowed to have liquid in a spill-proof container for drinking during classes and presentations.

-- If the Instructional Services Classroom is not already reserved for information literacy instruction by librarians, faculty may request to use the Classroom for single class sessions if requiring use of the technology available.
+- If the Library Classroom is not already reserved for library sessions, faculty may request to use the classroom for single class sessions if requiring use of the technology available.

-- Priority for scheduling use of the Instructional Services Classroom will be given to Library information literacy sessions.
+- Priority for scheduling use of the Library Classroom will be given to library sessions.

-- The Instructional Services Classroom may not be reserved as the primary classroom for semester-long courses.
+- The Library Classroom may not be reserved as the primary classroom for semester-long courses.

-- Instructors should request a demonstration of Classroom technology and review of the Classroom policy from the Instructional Services Librarian prior to their first time using the Classroom.
+- Instructors should request a demonstration of classroom technology and review of the classroom policy from Reference & Instruction Librarian Joe Hardenbrook prior to their first time using the classroom.

 Computer Hardware and Software